-At this time, we decline to enforce the TRC 1.0 ratio requirement, either onto SDG&E or the IOUs as an inflexible requirement, either on a portfolio or program basis.
-Given the continuing need to mitigate grid reliability issues during the summer, it would be unreasonable to remove DR options that may provide significant benefits to the CAISO.
+At this time, we decline to enforce the TRC 1.0 ratio requirement, onto SDG&E on a portfolio basis.
+As discussed below, SDG&E's Smart Energy Program is denied, which leaves only SDG&E programs with a TRC above 1.0, based on the calculations utilizing the 2022 ACC inputs.
+Given the continuing need to mitigate emergency grid reliability issues during the summer, it would be unreasonable to remove individually cost-effective DR program options that may provide significant benefits to the CAISO, simply because other programs within the same portfolio were not cost-effective.

-For this decision, we continue to rely on cost-effectiveness analysis as a principal - but not the only - factor in determining whether specific programs should or should not be approved.
+For this decision, we continue to rely on cost-effectiveness analysis in determining whether specific programs should or should not be approved.
 SDG&E's pilot programs, for example, should be scrutinized with a heavier brush given the poor performance of SDG&E's portfolio in general.
 Where programs fail to show cost-effectiveness as measured by TRC ratios, modifications must be considered that can bring the program into compliance.
-We will utilize the TRC ratios to inform our review of the IOUs' DR portfolios but decline to implement strict requirements of costeffectiveness based only on TRC ratios.